-They expanded their audience beyond heavy metal with their appearance at the Freddie Mercury concert.
-That appearance interrupted their sessions for the double set III Sides To Every Story (1992).
-The album was a very ambitious affair that echoed of 1970s progressive rock.
-Mike Mangini (ex-Annihilator) replaced Paul Geary on drums just before their 1994 appearance at the Castle Donnington show.
-Waiting For The Punchline (1995) was their second most successful affair by receiving a 10 and 40 in the UK and US charts respectively.
-A heavily marketed affair, it still failed to increase their dwindling fan base, nor did it offer much new to their repertoire other than a few extra song titles; as a band they went silent after.
+Waiting For The Punchline (1995), the first record to feature Mangini on 3 tracks, was their second least successful affair by receiving a 10 and 40 in the UK and US charts respectively.
+A heavily marketed affair, it still failed to increase their dwindling fan base, nor did it offer much new to their repertoire other than a few extra song titles; as a band they went silent after - splitting on amicable terms.

 See Less... ⏫

 Bassist Pat Badger and guitarist Nuno Bettencourt performing live in 2008.

 |RRCA File Code||REV00397|